spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 the output is a ``TSOMultiSpecModel``.
 The spectral tables for this model contain the same columns as the ``MultiSpecModel``, but each row in the table contains the full spectrum for a single integration.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
-In addition, the spectra for this model have extra columns to contain the segment number and integration identifying the spectrum in each row, as well as the time tags for the integration.
-These columns are 1D:
+In addition, the spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.
+These metadata fields include the segment number, integration number, and various time tags as follows:
 SEGMENT, INT_NUM, START_TIME_MJD, MID_TIME_MJD, END_TIME_MJD, START_TDB, MID_TDB, and END_TDB.

 For example, to access the slit name, integration number, wavelength, and flux from